 Chosen Name: A chosen name is an alternative to an individual’s legal/primary first, and middle name that students, faculty, or staff wish to be known by in the University community.

 Gender Identification: Gender identification is the personal sense of one’s own gender.
 Gender identity can correlate with a person’s assigned sex at birth or can differ from it.

 A person’s legal first, middle and last name as it appears on official government documents such as licenses, passports, social security cards, birth certificates and tax forms.
 For staff and faculty, legal name changes must be handled through Human Resources.
 For students, legal name changes must be handled by the Registrar’s Office.

 Saint Joseph’s University is committed to creating an inclusive environment for all.
 This is a critical step forward toward equity and treating all our community members with the dignity and personhood they deserve.
-I am proud that Saint Joseph’s University is leading in this area among our peer institutions, especially with regard to the integration of OIT platforms.
+Proudly, Saint Joseph’s University is leading in this area among our peer institutions, especially with regard to the integration of OIT platforms.

-A student’s preferred name will be used when your legal name is not absolutely necessary.
-Below you will find a table of where you should expect to see your preferred name or legal name
+A student’s chosen name will be used when your legal name is not absolutely necessary.
+Below you will find a table of where you should expect to see your chosen name or legal name

 Legal Name: Billing, Tax Documents, Official Transcripts, National Student Clearinghouse, Payroll

-*In order for your preferred first name to appear on your diploma, please submit a ticket to the Registrar’s Office at sju.edu/help.
+*In order for your chosen first name to appear on your diploma, please submit a ticket to the Registrar’s Office at sju.edu/help.